 The Freeport / The Outer Harbour

 There were plans of building a harbour in the Tulliniemi area already in 1862 but the constructions did not start until 1921.
 The Freeport in Hanko became the key centre for the Finnish car import. www.freeport.fi

 The Trawler Harbour (Troolarisatama)

 The harbour has been used as a fishing harbour and there are still many picturesque fishing sheds left.

 “The Guest Book of the Archipelago”.
 A unique attraction!
 A narrow strait called Hauensuoli or the “Pike’s Gut”, located directly off the coast between two islands, “Tullisaari” and “Kobben”, was used as a sheltering harbour from the 15th century onwards.
 Seafarers carved their names and coats of arms in the rocks of these islands – some 640 carvings have been found and registered.
 The “Pike’s Gut” is one of the most unique sights in Hanko.

-There are 50 moorings in the marina, and a guest quay.
+There are 50 moorings in the marina, and a shopping dock (for shorter stop-overs).
 About 600 m to a grocery store, and about 1,5 km to the Front Museum.
 Nice beaches near the harbour.
 More information about Lappohja on the villages own webpage (in Finnish and Swedish).